ShuningZhao/starter-hugo-academic/content/publication/conference-paper/index.md

   to perform physical attacks, which would be easily rejected by audio replay detection modules.
-This work shows that by playing our crafted adversarial perturbation as a separate source when the adversary is speaking, the practical speaker verification system will misjudge the adversary as a target speaker.
+This work shows that by playing our crafted adversarial perturbation as a separate source when the adversary is speaking, the the practical speaker verification system will misjudge the adversary as a target speaker.
 A two-step algorithm is proposed to optimize the universal adversarial perturbation to be text-independent and has little effect on authentication text recognition.
 We also estimated room impulse response (RIR)